 Founded at The College of William and Mary in 1776 to foster love of learning, Phi Beta Kappa is the oldest academic honorary society in America.
 The Hamilton chapter, known as the Epsilon Chapter of New York, was established in 1870.
 Students are elected during their senior year on the basis of academic distinction in the liberal arts and sciences.
 In examining the academic records of candidates, the chapter considers the breadth of their engagement with the liberal arts and their fulfillment of the academic purposes and goals of the College.
-Breadth in the liberal arts normally involves one course in at least five of the six following categories - arts, math/computer science, sciences, social sciences, languages and humanities.
-In at least three of those categories, the student will have taken a course at the 200-level or above.
 The Hamilton chapter normally selects about 10 percent of the senior class for membership.